DOI10.47051/VRFJ2435

 EcuadorNapoNarupayacuPhoto by José Simbaña

-EcuadorNapoWild Sumaco Wildlife SanctuaryCamper et al. (in press)
+EcuadorNapoWild Sumaco Wildlife SanctuaryCamper et al. (2021)

 EcuadorOrellanaReserva Biológica Río BigalPhoto by Thierry García